Apart from Jay Talk - the more informal interview section on the Jay Graydon web site - where

 the “Thicke of the Night” talk show.
 I’m glad you’re back.

 Jay Graydon: Man, I seem to be answering questions before you ask.
 Yeah, we had so much fun playing the stuff.
-I never though I would do
+I never thought I would do

 an instrumental album, but as I mentioned, this happened quite by accident.
 Will I do this again?
 That depends upon the sales.
 Making a jazz